up

 Accelerating Implementation of the Climate Action Plan

-• The Climate Change Planning Non-Departmental Account (NDA) is gaining funds for increased stakeholder engagement and a vigorous public outreach campaign to help residents and businesses reduce their emissions and adapt to climate hazards.
+• The Climate Change Planning Non-Departmental Account (NDA) is gaining funds to continue increased stakeholder engagement and a vigorous public outreach campaign to help residents and businesses reduce their emissions and adapt to climate hazards.
 The Climate Change Planning NDA will also be used to accelerate departmental Climate Action Plan implementation, using external consultant support to assist with technical analysis of greenhouse gas reduction benefits, and with paid fellows and interns to support the County's climate and energy initiatives.
 Climate fellows and interns provide research, outreach, and communications support to multiple departments.

 Ongoing Work of County Departments Funded through the Operating Budget